 It is important that you review your academic history carefully at the end of each term to help you assess how you are progressing, and where you may need to revise your course options.
-If you have attempted at least 0.5 credit, the university will assess your academic standing to be one of the following four statuses: In Good Standing; On Probation; On Suspension; Refused Further Registration.
+If you have attempted at least 0.5 credit, the university will assess your academic standing as one of the following four statuses: In Good Standing; On Probation; On Suspension; Refused Further Registration.

 In Good Standing